 The only time of year I would encourage people to try and avoid if possible is the months of October and November.
 This is because it is in the middle to end of the dry season and the waterfall is at its lowest.
 The Zambian side of the falls has the ability to dry up completely and leave you with just a rock face to observe, not the image you want from Victoria Falls I’m sure.

-FYI, the Zimbabwean side of Victoria Falls has a consistent flow of water all year round but this too does fluctuate and become less impressive this time of the year.
+FYI, the Zimbabwean side of Victoria Falls has a consistent flow of water all year round (unless facing a HUGE drought) but this too does fluctuate and become less impressive this time of the year.

 Other facilities that ensure Shearwater’s Explorers Village stay ahead of the pack as the best accommodation in Victoria Falls include the relaxing pool area, lounge bar and restaurant facilities open for breakfast, lunch and dinner, activity booking station onsite, free reliable Wi-Fi and even an onsite spa facility for those that want to look and feel their best in all the Instagram worthy travel pictures you’re sure to be taking.